Communicating vision and strategy to 8,500 employees

 Edward-Elmhurst Health rolled out a new strategy to 8,500 employees with this video anchoring the campaign.
 The video helped Edward-Elmhurst gain mass adoption of the initiative among staff spread across 70+ locations.

-We wanted to develop a story that showed what caring about the patient experience looks like.
+Edward-Elmhurst Health was rolling out a patient experience initiative to its 8,500 employees.
+They wanted to inspire their employees to care about patients having a nice stay at the hospital.
+Many brands would stop here and film executives talking about how important the patient experience is, but we knew this would be ineffective because internal audiences are immune to executive talking heads.
+Instead, we wanted to develop a story that illustrated what caring about the patient experience looks like.
 We figured if we illustrated it being done right, there would be no need for lists or systems to memorize.
 The emotional connection would be made and then the live presentations following the video would fill employees in on the “whats” and “hows.”

 Since the best ideas come from real life, we asked our client if they had any stories of employees doing the patient experience right.
 Turns out, they did!